davidtavarez/davidtavarez.github.io/_posts/2018-09-09-re4son_kernel_raspberry_pi.md

 ### Bonus: Connecting to WPA/WP2 network from the terminal ###

 With a fresh installation of Raspbian Stretch Lite we don't have a Desktop Enviroment.
-I created a small bash script to connect to a Access Point, but first we need to generate the config a save it to a file:
+I created a small bash script to connect to an Access Point, but first we need to generate the configuration an save it to a file:

 ```
 $ mkdir conf
 $ wpa_passphrase <ssid> [passphrase] > ./conf/[FILE].conf
 ```

-Alsa, I want to see the logs:
+Also, I want to see the logs:

 ```
 $ mkdir logs
 ```

-Now, save this script whereever you want as wifi_connect_SSID.sh:
+Now, save this script where ever you want as wifi_connect_SSID.sh:

 ```bash
 #!/bin/bash